Tyler Shough: Personal life

 Shough is a Christian.
 In 2019, Shough was baptized with Mycah Pittman.

 Shough proposed to his girlfriend, former Oregon soccer player Jordan Wormdahl, on May 14, 2022 in Mexico using an NIL deal.
 They married on April 6, 2024.
+On February 18, 2026, Shough announced the birth of their first child, Grayson DuBois Shough.

-In July 2025, Shough appeared on Kentucky governor Andy Beshear’s podcast, and stated that he would vote for Beshear if he ran for President of the United States.
+In July 2025, he appeared on Kentucky governor Andy Beshear’s podcast and stated he would vote for Beshear if he ran for President of the United States.